Statement

 Optimized approach using the greedy pattern

-An optimized way to solve this problem is to use a greedy strategy, working backwards through the array.
-Instead of jumping forward and tracking all possibilities, we flip the perspective: we start at the last index (our target) and ask, “Can we reach this point from any previous position?”
+An optimized way to solve this problem is using a greedy approach that works in reverse.
+Instead of trying every possible forward jump, we flip the logic: start from the end and ask, “Can we reach this position from any earlier index?”